 - Creation of a road map for necessary productive maintenance actions.
 The result is that the organization will have a vehicle for course corrections, communication, and enhancements.

 - The maintenance team will know how to carry out the necessary actions.

 - The returns are measurable.

-Planning of the TPM event as well as the systems and measures needed to support it is essential to success.
-Performing follow-ups on the data as well as implementation of countermeasures should be daily requirements if the TPM effort is to be sustainable.
+Planning of the TPM event, as well as the systems and measures needed to support it, is essential to success.
+Performing follow-ups on the data as well as the implementation of countermeasures should be daily requirements if the TPM effort is to be sustainable.

-The reason why so many total productive maintenance evets are slow to show any results or become unsustainable is because they are one-off occurrences: The systems that are necessary for continued support of equipment effectiveness are not created, measures to support continuous maintenance are not put in place, or the wrong measures are utilized.
+The reason why many Total Productive Maintenance events are slow to show any results or become unsustainable is that they are one-off occurrences.
+This could be because the systems that are necessary for continued support of equipment effectiveness are not created, measures to support continuous maintenance are not put in place, or the wrong measures are utilized.
 The function of TPM is not to fix broken systems or equipment.
-It is to identify, preserve and increase manufacturing capacity by ensuring the reliability of production systems.
+It is to identify, preserve, and increase manufacturing capacity by ensuring the reliability of production systems.